HigherOrderMethods/CMG-BuildEnvironments/README.md

 To obtain support, simply post a new issue to this repository.

 ### About the support team
 The HigherOrderMethods organization is a (new) community driven organization started by [Fluid Numerics LLC](https://fluidnumerics.com) that aims to provide open-source tools for modern HPC and Scientific Computing applications.
 As a community organization, support of this repository depends on volunteerism from the community.
-Reach out to joe@fluidnumerics.com to become a member of this community.
+[Become a member of this community](https://forms.gle/YwBhyCXVEiZPH1pN6)

 Contributors to this repository contribute on a volunteer basis.
 We will do our best to respond to issues as they arise.
 Keep in mind that the open-source license applied to this repository releases Fluid Numerics LLC and HigherOrderMethods from any liability related to the usage of this code.
 Additionally, the license, like all open-source licenses, does not provide any guarantee of support.